How to Switch to Solar Power?

 Now, all of that is changing.
 Thanks to changes in policies and funding sources, the choice to go solar makes sound financial sense to Floridians.
 Eager to lower their energy bills and take advantage of current rebates and incentives, Florida homeowners are rushing to install solar on their homes.
 As evidence of this, Florida saw the largest growth in solar installations during 2018.

 Electricity isn’t cheap in Florida.
-T With the abundance of sunshine in Florida, a home solar system may offset 100% of your electric bill.
+With the abundance of sunshine in Florida, a home solar system can offset your electric bill substantially.
 What are you waiting for?
 Read on to learn how you can invest in solar for as little as $0 down.

 How Solar Panel Systems Work